phoronix-test-suite/phoronix-test-suite/documentation/phoronix-test-suite.md

 Among the tested BSD distributions are FreeBSD, PC-BSD, NetBSD, OpenBSD, Debian GNU/kFreeBSD, and DragonflyBSD.
 Tested Solaris distributions include OpenSolaris, Solaris Express 11, Oracle Solaris 11, OpenIndiana, Illumos, and Nexenta.

 ## Dependencies
 The only required dependency for the Phoronix Test Suite is PHP 5.3 or newer.
-On Linux distributions, the needed package is commonly called*php5-cli*or*php-cli*or*php7*or*php*.
+On Linux distributions, the needed package is commonly called *php5-cli* or *php-cli* or *php7* or *php* .
 It is important to note that only PHP for the command-line is needed and not a web server (Apache) or other packages commonly associated with PHP and its usage by web-sites.
-The PHP5 version required is PHP 5.3+ and can also be found at[www.php.net](http://www.php.net/).
+The PHP5 version required is PHP 5.3+ and can also be found at [www.php.net](http://www.php.net/) .
 PHP 7 is fully supported by the Phoronix Test Suite as well as HHVM.
-For installing PHP on Windows, the[Microsoft Web Platform Installer](https://www.microsoft.com/web/platform/phponwindows.aspx)provides an automated alternative that will install PHP into the directory expected by Phoronix Test Suite.
-Users opting to install PHP manually must extract the files to*C:\Program Files (x86)\PHP\*or a subdirectory.
+For installing PHP on Windows, the [Microsoft Web Platform Installer](https://www.microsoft.com/web/platform/phponwindows.aspx) provides an automated alternative that will install PHP into the directory expected by Phoronix Test Suite.
+Users opting to install PHP manually must extract the files to *C:\Program Files (x86)\PHP\* or a subdirectory.
 As part of the PHP requirement, the following PHP extensions are required and/or highly recommended in order to take advantage of the Phoronix Test Suite capabilities: